Ishnatu/PhaserStarterTS/replit.md

 Gemforge Chronicles is an ambitious web3 RPG game, drawing inspiration from classic turn-based games like Pokemon, Final Fantasy, and Heroes of Might and Magic, and incorporating tabletop RPG mechanics and a rich economy system.
 Built on Phaser 3 with TypeScript, the project aims to integrate with blockchain (Ronin network) for NFT support.
 The game features a core loop of town interaction, wilderness exploration, procedurally generated delves, and D20-style turn-based combat.

 ## Recent Changes
+- **Gameplay Balance Enhancements**: T1 zone random encounters now limited to max 1 T2 enemy for better new player balance.
+Wandering Merchant upgraded to sell 3 enhanced items (+1/+2) with pricing formula: (base + cumulative forge costs) * 1.5.
+Corrupted Void Portal (renamed from Void Corruption) converted to 2-stage mini-delve with tier-appropriate enemies in stage 1 and guaranteed T1 boss in stage 2.
 - **Soulbinding & Karma System**: Complete extraction game mechanics implemented - Garthek the Stitcher NPC allows binding up to 3 equipment slots to soul (soulbound items return on death).
 Karma system rewards players who return looted tombstone items via Halls of Virtue.
 Keeper of Virtue NPC shows leaderboard and unclaimed returns.
 - **Tombstone Encounters**: 5% random encounter chance to find other players' tombstones with lootable items.
 Full inventory overflow handling with item selection UI.
 - **Enhanced Wilderness Visuals**: Added pixel art bushes and grass tufts (2 variants) scattered procedurally across terrain for visual depth and atmosphere.